stanleystuart/dropshare/README.md

 Dropshare is a shameless [ge.tt](http://ge.tt) / [min.us](http://min.us) clone.

-This contains both a server and clients (curl and browser) Dropshare-server is the server for a simple ge.tt or min.us clone.
+This contains both a server and two client examples (for curl and browser)

+Dropshare-server is the server for a simple ge.tt or min.us clone.

 Quick Start